apache/mxnet/docs/install/install-jetson.md

 1. Build the shared library from the MXNet C++ source code.
 2. Install the supported language-specific packages for MXNet.

+You can use a Docker method or you can build from source manually.

+### Docker

+You must have installed Docker and be able to run `docker` without `sudo`.
+Follow these setup instructions to get to this point.
+Then run the following to execute cross-compilation via Docker.

+ci/build.py -p jetson

+### Manual

 **Step 1** Build the Shared Library

 Clone the MXNet source code repository using the following `git` command in your home directory: